 I met Nic at a roller disco party under the railway arches of London Bridge in October 2009.
-Within days of our first encounter we met again and hatched a plan to one day open little cafe together.
-I had always been a pedlar of some sort and Nic was a pastry chef in some fancy restaurant in the East End with a pig for it’s logo.
+Within days of our first encounter we met again and hatched a plan to one day open a little cafe together.
+I had always been a pedlar of some sort and Nic was a pastry chef in some fancy restaurant in the East End with a pig for its logo.

 It wasn’t long before we left our jobs determined to utilise our skills and go into business together.
 We started out as pedlars selling our wares from a stall at Camden Lock Market.
-I knew Nic had something special when tourists did an about turn as they walked away chomping on a valrhona chocolate brownie to give the thumbs up amazed and delighted to find such high quality baking among the other vendors like the vampire pizza stand or the pina-colada pineapple man.
+I knew Nic had something special when tourists did an about turn as they walked away chomping on a valrhona chocolate brownie to give the thumbs up, amazed and delighted to find such high quality baking among other vendors like the vampire pizza stand or the pina-colada pineapple man.

 Most of 2010 was spent baking for a growing band of loyal clients at Tatchbrook Street Market in Pimlico.
 We continued to live hand to mouth from our takings at the mercy of the elements and public holidays.

 Nic strives for excellence in anything she does, valuing only the taste, crumb or bite and never pandering to style or gimmicks.
 She was obsessed with texture and flavour and the science in the making of sponges and cakes, brownies, bread and preserves, making everything we sold on the stall.
 Our clients loved it all but a market stall has a limited shop window and we had to find a product that we could wholesale.